jnikhila/open-paas-platform-docs/docs/golden-usecases/how-to-guides/stripe-api-integration.md

         }],
     )
     ```
-4. **Test Your Implementation** by using Stripe’s [test card numbers](https://stripe.com/docs/testing#international-cards) to ensure payments, subscriptions, and error handling work correctly without affecting real accounts.
+4. **Test Your Implementation** by using Stripe’s <a href="https://stripe.com/docs/testing#international-cards" target="_blank"> test card numbers <i class="fa fa-external-link-alt"></i></a> to ensure payments, subscriptions, and error handling work correctly without affecting real accounts.

 ## Troubleshooting
 * **Invalid API Key Error:** Ensure you are using the correct keys from the Stripe Dashboard.